 There was recently a BIG change…

 The Bank of America Upromise credit card was discontinued in 2012.
-Which is a good thing because their program was a total disgrace; it only gave 1% on purchases, with the exception of “participating restaurants” which gave 10% extra points (so 1.10%).
-Those rebates were deposited into a 529 savings account, so essentially it was like a 1% cash back credit card.
+And that’s not necessarily a bad thing because their program wasn’t the greatest; it only gave 1 percent on purchases, with the exception of “participating restaurants” which gave 10 percent extra points (so 1.10%).
+Those rebates were deposited into a 529 savings account, so essentially it was like a 1 percent cash back credit card.

-The new version from Barclays was launched in the fall of 2012 and it came with a new rewards program:
+The new version from Barclaycard was launched in the fall of 2012 and it came with a new rewards program:

-- up to 3% cash back at Exxon Mobil stations.
-This comes with a big catch because you have to buy 20+ gallons of gas from their stations in a calender month to get the 3%.
-If you don’t, then you only get 1%.
+- up to 3 percent cash back on gas at Exxon Mobil stations.
+This comes with a big catch because you have to buy 20+ gallons of gas from their stations in a calender month to get the 3 percent.
+If you don’t, then you only get 1 percent.

-- 4% at “participating” Upromise restaurants.
-Their directory of restaurants can be found at http://rn.upromise.com/
+- 4 percent at “participating” Upromise restaurants.
+Their directory of restaurants can be found here.

 Sounds good, but dig deeper…

 When you first see the above, it sounds pretty good, right?
-Not so fast.
-The devil is in the details here…
+But pay close attention to the details …

-5% thru online credit card mall = a benefit commonly found elsewhere
+Getting 5 percent through online credit card mall is a benefit commonly found elsewhere

 Almost every card issuer on the market these days as a credit card “mall” for online shopping for you to earn extra rewards.
 So this in and of itself is nothing special.
-Did you know that Discover gives you 5% and above at nearly 200 online retailers? (they have much better payouts on their mall).
+Did you know that Discover gives you 5 percent and above at nearly 200 online retailers?

-Did you know you can enroll ANY credit or debit card to participate in the Upromise dining program?
+Did you know you can enroll ANY credit or debit card to participate in the Upromise dining program and get up to 8 percent back (assuming you reach the program’s upper levels by spending more than $500 at participating restaurants in a calendar year)?
 So yes, you can use the Upromise credit card for this, or you could use the card you already have in your wallet!
-Now in their defense, their card will earn you extra, but it’s just not as enticing as it seems.
+Now in its defense, the card will earn you an extra 4 percent, but it’s just not as enticing as it seems.

-up to 3% at Exxon Mobil stations = ball and chain
+Up to 3 percent at Exxon Mobil stations = ball and chain

-Getting 1% would be good… if their other categories were better.
+Getting 1 percent would be good… if the card’s other categories were better.
 As the program currently is structured, there probably won’t be much of your spending in those higher categories.

 Is it really worth it?

-The new Barclays Upromise credit card can be summarized in these 4 bullet points
+The Upromise credit card can be summarized in these 4 bullet points

-- You only earn 4-5% thru Upromise participating websites and restaurants
+- You only earn 4 to 5 percent through participating websites and restaurants.

-- You only earn 3% at ExxonMobil when you buy 20+ gallons per month
+- You only earn 3 percent at ExxonMobil when you buy 20+ gallons per month

 I have bolded the last 3 bullets, as those are the ones I think will be most applicable for your everyday spending.
 That brings us to the question… is it worth filling out the application and getting another credit card if that’s all you’re going to earn?

-A better option would probably be to get a higher cash back credit card and then deposit that money yourself into your 529 savings plan.
+A better option would probably be to get a cash-back credit card that earns more rewards and then deposit that money yourself into your 529 savings plan.